-The Contractor(s): (Check a or b) a.
-Employs fewer than 15 pers cons
+The Contractor(s): (Check a or b)

+a.
+Employs fewer than 15 pers a.
+Employs fewer than 15 persons.

-b.
-Employs 15 or more persons and, pursuant to section 84.7 (a) of the regulation (45 C.F.R.
-84.7 (a), has designated the following person(s) to coordinate its efforts to comply with the DHHS regulation.
+. , 84.7 (a), has designated the following person(s) to coordinate its efforts to comply with

 Name of 504 Person: Wesley Rich

 Name of Contractor(s): YMCA of Greater San Francisco

 Street Address or P.O.
 Box: 169 Steuart st

 City, State, Zip Code: SF,CA 94105

 I certify that the above information is complete and correct to the best of my knowledge

-Signature: DocuSigned by: CC00A470024C427
+Signature: DocuSigned by: Vol CC00A470024C427

 Title of Authorized Official: VP

 Date: 5/12/2025

-^{}Exception: DHHS regulations state that: "If a recipient with fewer than 15 employees finds that, after consultation with a disabled person seeking its services, there is no method of complying with (the facility accessibility regulations) other than making a significant alteration in its existing facilities, the recipient may, as an alternative, refer the handicapped person to other providers of those services that are accessible."
+\Exception: DHHS regulations state that: "If a recipient with fewer than 15 employees finds that, after consultation with a disabled person seeking its services, there is no method of complying with (the facility accessibility regulations) other than making a significant alteration in its existing facilities, the recipient may, as an alternative, refer the handicapped person to other providers of those services that are accessible."